IshmaelAnafo/ML_class/README.md

-"This is a machine learning library developed by Your Name for CS5350/6350 in University of Utah"
+"This is a machine learning library developed by Ishmael Anafo for CS5350/6350 in University of Utah"